jdoleary/Spellmasons/docs/DevLog.md

   - apply modifier
   - remove modifier
   - apply movement / change position
-- calculate() -> {quantity, targets[],extra:object}
+- cacheSpellInvokation() -> {quantity, targets[],extra:object}
 - `calculateCastCards() -> {spells:{cardId, quantity, newTargets[],attributeChange, }[], castLocation:Vec2}`

 How to make animate work in concert with effect so that the unit dies when the first arrow strikes, letting the second pass through??
 **Could effect return stages that animate could trigger?**

-Thoughts on calculate():
+Thoughts on cacheSpellInvokation():
-The result of calculate is what's send over the network.
+The result of cacheSpellInvokation is what's send over the network.
 It contains EVERYTHING needed to execute the spell in identical fashion on any client.
   - For damaging spells, that means dealing the right amount of damage
     - this applies to other attributes too so there could be an attribute change for changing mana, stamina, health